Chadwell Heath: Local government

+During the world wars

-The area suffered several bomb hits during World War Two.
-A large parachute mine also exploded causing extensive residential damage in Bennett Road, destroying the school, while a second failed to explode and its parachute became entangled in horse-chestnut trees near Chadwell Heath station.
+The area suffered several bomb hits during World War II.
+A large parachute mine also exploded causing extensive residential damage in Bennett Road, destroying the school, while a second failed to explode and its parachute became entangled in horse-chestnut trees near Chadwell Heath Station.
 It did not explode because it was cradled in very soft soil as the result of digging near Hemmings Bakery.
 It was found by Walter Wiffen, a train guard from Cedar Park Gardens on his way to work at the station early the next morning.
 He reported it at the police station, which is now the Eva Hart pub, and oversaw the evacuation of Cedar Park Gardens to the bomb shelter at the corner of Wangey Road and the High Road.
 A V2 rocket landed on Blackbush Avenue killing several people and blowing out windows for half a mile around.
 Later, the local council replaced the windows with much more modern frames, and the results provided an incongruous look to the older house designs.
 A heavy anti-aircraft battery was located east of Whalebone Lane North and traces of the concrete emplacements remain today.
 A V2 Rocket destroyed two houses in Woodlands Avenue and damaged the houses that had been repaired after the landmine that had destroyed the Whalebone Junior school in Bennett Road.

-Governance

-Chadwell Heath is split between the Chadwell ward in the London Borough of Redbridge and the Chadwell Heath and Whalebone wards in the London Borough of Barking and Dagenham, electing councillors to Barking and Dagenham London Borough Council and Redbridge London Borough Council.

-Demography
+Demographics

 In the 2011 census, the combined wards of Chadwell in Redbridge and Chadwell Heath in Barking and Dagenham had a total population of 24,278 people.

 The two combined wards had no single ethnic majority, with the largest group being White British people comprising 44.3% of the population.
 The next largest groups were Indians (9.5%), Black Africans (9.3%), Black Caribbeans (5.7%), Bangladeshis (5.6%), Pakistanis (5.5%) and Other Whites (5.2%).

 Geography

-The London Borough of Havering is to the east.
-Many major buildings, such as the local school and former police station (now the popular pub, the Eva Hart) actually lie in the London Borough of Redbridge.
-Royal Mail includes Chadwell Heath as part of a postcode district (RM6) of the Romford post town, however the town of Romford is in Havering.
+Chadwell Heath is split between the London Boroughs of Redbridge and Barking & Dagenham.
+Most of the major buildings, such as the local school and former police station lie in the London Borough of Redbridge.
+Royal Mail includes Chadwell Heath as part of the RM6 postcode district and the Post Town of Romford,.

-The area has three allotments.
-One adjacent to St Chad's Park on Alexandra Road, another on Chadwell Heath Lane and a plot in Little Heath next to the Eastern Avenue / A12 (next to the Hargreaves Scout centre).
+The area has 3 allotments: one adjacent to St Chad's Park on Alexandra Road, the other on Chadwell Heath Lane, and the third in Little Heath next to the Eastern Avenue/A12.

+The local school is Chadwell Heath Academy, but there are many other large schools nearby, such as Mayfield School and Chadwell Heath Primary School.